bbauska/TUMx-DWAPNx/README.md

 In the first of two videos, we spent some time getting data from an API using an HTTP request and in the second video we transformed that data.

-So, we can start using it for our visualization.
+We can start using it for our visualization.

 Just a quick reminder: this is what we&apos;re building, this is a D3 graph visualization that depicts relationships between Game of Thrones